 There are several categories of common criminal charges often seen in Manassas.
-First, drug charges like possession of marijuana or possession with intent to distribute marijuana, or even possession of a schedule one or schedule two drug are very common.
+First, drug charges like possession of marijuana or possession with intent to distribute marijuana, or even possession of a schedule one or schedule two drugs are very common.
 Second, alcohol crimes are also quite common.
 This includes charges such as Driving Under the Influence (“DUIs”), public drunkenness, and underage alcohol possession.
-A third category of common criminal charges involves violent crimes.
+The third category of common criminal charges involves violent crimes.
 This includes charges like assault and battery, assault and battery on family members, or malicious wounding.

 These types of crimes are more common than others because the underlying illegal activities that result in the specific crimes are common to human behavior.
 Drug and alcohol use, for example, are extremely common.
 Individuals also tend to find themselves in situations where there is a high degree of conflict and someone loses their cool.
 These are all common human tendencies that result in criminal activity.

 How Might An Innocent Individual Be Implicated in These Crimes?